Basic Steel Products Trading License in Dubai: Cost and Requirements

 Beyond the initial setup, businesses should budget for the following recurring and optional costs:

-Annual licence renewal fees, broadly in line with the initial licence cost
+Annual license renewal fees, broadly in line with the initial license cost

 Visa renewal fees for each visa holder, typically every two to three years